vrijune/web-dev10-servlets/README.md

 There are some files you will use for this that are already complete.
 These are in the `util` folder.

-The files that will be used but NOT need to modify from the `util` folder are:
+The files that will be used but NOT need to be modified from the `util` folder are:
 + `Article` - a class for an Article object that can represent information from the articles data
 + `ArticleListGenerator` - a class with a single static method called `getArticleList()` that will return a list of articles
     -  The`getArticleList()` method accesses a `.json` file that it uses to generate the `.json`.
 Normally you would access a database and NOT a server-side `.json` file but we are not using a database or database connection in this lab.